Muhoozi Kainerugaba: Controversies

-On 31 December 2020, three days after being re-appointed SFC commander, Muhoozi posted a number of tweets attacking opposition politician Bobi Wine; the tweets were considered by many Ugandans to promote tribalism.
-After many negative reactions, he removed the tweets.
+On 31 December 2020, three days after being re-appointed SFC commander, Muhoozi posted a number of tweets attacking opposition politician Bobi Wine.
+The tweets were criticized as promoting tribalism.
+Responding to negative reactions, he removed the tweets.

 A US$17 million tender contract to deliver medical oxygen was awarded to Silverbacks, a company owned by Muhoozi's wife Charlotte, leading to accusations of corruption.
 During the COVID-19 outbreak of June 2021, oxygen production struggled, causing many COVID-19 patients to die of oxygen shortages.

-On 28 December 2021, Ugandan security forces put under house arrest, and subsequently arrested, journalist and writer Kakwenza Rukira after he had insulted Muhoozi on Twitter.
-During that time, Kakwenza was tortured and allegedly had three meetings with Muhoozi in which he had to apologize for the tweets.
+On 28 December 2021, Ugandan security forces put under house arrest, and subsequently arrested, lawyer and writer Kakwenza Rukira after he had insulted Muhoozi on Twitter.
+During that time, Kakwenza alleged he was tortured by SFC members under Muhoozi's direct supervision.

 When Muhoozi was still an active serving officer in the UPDF, some had criticized his latest active involvement in politics and taking on roles typically meant for civilian diplomats as breaking the UPDF code of conduct for a serving officer.
 For instance, he played an active role in the mending of the Rwanda-Uganda relationship culminating in the successful re-opening of Uganda's border with Rwanda.
 Active serving military personnel are barred from engaging in active political roles in Uganda, according to UPDF rules.

-Moreover, Muhoozi is known to enjoy alcoholic beverages and as such, he has been criticized about tweeting while drunk and posting controversial tweets.

-In February 2022, he expressed support for Russia's invasion of Ukraine and wrote that Russian President Vladimir Putin "is absolutely right!".
+In February 2022, he expressed support for Russia's invasion of Ukraine and wrote that Russian President Vladimir Putin "is absolutely right!"

-In May 2022, Muhoozi praised former U.S. President Donald Trump, describing him as the "only white man I have ever respected".
+In May 2022, Muhoozi praised former U.S. President Donald Trump, describing him as the "only white man I have ever respected."

 In October 2022, Muhoozi received attention for publicly offering 100 cows as a bride price for Italian Prime Minister Giorgia Meloni, who at that point was widely expected to become the next Prime Minister of Italy, threatening to conquer Rome if the dowry was rebuffed.

 On 3 October 2022, Muhoozi caused a diplomatic incident with Kenya when, on Twitter, he threatened to invade the country and conquer Nairobi, compelling his father to apologise for the comments.

 In December 2024, Muhoozi threatened on X to "capture" Khartoum after Donald Trump reassumes the US presidency in 2025, prompting the Sudanese government to demand an official apology.
 The tweets were later deleted.

 On 2 May 2025, in a post on X, Muhoozi claimed that missing opposition activist Eddie Mutwe was "in my basement," circulated a photo of the shirtless detainee, and threatened to castrate him, saying he would release Mutwe only on President Museveni's orders.
 The Uganda Human Rights Commission declared the detention unlawful and directed Kainerugaba to free Mutwe immediately.

+After the 2026 presidential election, Muhoozi said that his forces had killed 22 members of the National Unity Platform and said that he hoped that Bobi Wine would be the 23rd.

+On mid April 2026, he demanded 1 billion dollars from Turkey and the "most beautiful woman in the country" as his wife, threatening to cut diplomatic ties with Turkey if demands are not met.